Login

 Aluminum Alloy: Definition, Characteristics, Types, ...

 One of the most popular metals in the manufacturing sector is aluminum.
 It is renowned for being extremely light and having a great strength-to-weight ratio.
-To develop materials with unique qualities appropriate to different industries, aluminum is combined with additional elements including: copper, magnesium, silicon, and zinc to create aluminum alloys.
+To develop materials with unique qualities appropriate to different industries, aluminum is combined with additional elements, including copper, magnesium, silicon, and zinc, to create aluminum alloys.

 What Is Aluminum Alloy?

-Aluminum is a metal that can be combined with other elements including copper, magnesium, silicon, zinc, and manganese, to alter its mechanical and physical qualities.
+Aluminum is a metal that can be combined with other elements, including copper, magnesium, silicon, zinc, and manganese, to alter its mechanical and physical qualities.
 These metals are added in specific proportions to achieve the desired properties for a given application.
 For instance, combining magnesium with aluminum can result in a strong, light alloy ideal for use in the aerospace and automotive industries.
-Aluminum alloys sees extensive use in many different industries because of their low density, resistance to corrosion, and thermal conductivity.
-Many different items, including consumer electronics, automobiles, and aircraft, are made from aluminum alloys.
+Aluminum alloys see extensive use in many industries because of their low density, resistance to corrosion, and thermal conductivity.
+Many items, including consumer electronics, automobiles, and aircraft, are made from aluminum alloys.
 For more information, see our guide on Aluminum.

 What Is the History of Aluminum Alloy?